moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 | Modelling filament *formation* | **neither as geodesics** | assembly is transverse infall; E2 refutes along-axis transport |

-The honest arc of the program: a beautiful theory, a benchmark that appeared to confirm it spectacularly, an instrument bug found *because* a later experiment changed the extractor, and a corrected verdict in which the simple model wins nearly everything — with the lifted geometry surviving as an anisotropy descriptor, a hybrid ingredient, and a physics probe.
-Each refutation (length artifact, junctions, diffusion, gravity ribbons, transport) redirected the next experiment, and the dynamical instrument independently rediscovered textbook Zel'dovich pancake physics, which is what lets us trust the negatives.
-If the article leaves one lesson, it is not about cosmology: it is that **"matched" comparisons must enforce the match on the quantity that buys score** — we matched a proxy (mask volume), and the proxy lied for exactly as long as nobody re-measured it.
+The honest arc of the program: a beautiful theory, a benchmark that appeared to confirm it spectacularly, a hidden head start discovered *because* a later experiment tightened the measuring stick, and a levelled verdict in which the simple model wins nearly everything — with the lifted geometry surviving as an anisotropy descriptor, a hybrid ingredient, and a physics probe.
+Each refutation (the uneven race, junctions, diffusion, gravity ribbons, transport) redirected the next experiment, and the dynamical instrument independently rediscovered textbook Zel'dovich pancake physics, which is what lets us trust the negatives.
+If the article leaves one lesson, it is not about cosmology: **when you promise a fair comparison, measure the thing that actually wins races.** We held equal a stand-in quantity and assumed the final one would follow; it drifted 19%, and the drift wore the costume of a discovery for exactly as long as nobody re-measured it.

 Full protocols, per-experiment reports with all tables and p-values, and one-command reproduction live in